 Lapel and headset microphones are increasingly the most common types of microphones used at conference and other events.
 In the images below, Christine Lagarde and Marissa Mayer are speaking with headsets.
 Sheryl Sandberg is speaking with a lapel microphone.

 Headsets and lapel microphones each have a wire that connects the microphone to a battery pack.
 Battery packs are the size of a small but chunky cell phone.
-And they have to be clipped to the speaker’s clothing.
+And they have a clip to attach to the speaker’s clothing.

 For women, things can be more complicated.
 Many women speak while wearing a dress.
 The dress itself is usually appropriate and professional; the problem is that, often, there is no good place to attach the battery pack.
 I have been behind stage with other speakers and have witnessed tech people struggling mightily (and delicately!) to help women find a place where they could attach the battery pack.
 In some cases, the women had to resort to dropping the battery pack down the front of their dress and clipping it to their bra.